Fortress-Wars/FortressWars-Wiki/docs/technical_documentation/Gamerules.md

   gamerule: default
 ```

-When the Fortress Wars plugin loads, it will automatically set the active gamerule to this one.
-If this isn't present or there is no gamerule configured with this id, then the plugin will use the default gamerule.
+When the Fortress Wars plugin loads, it automatically sets the active gamerule to this one.
+If this isn't present or there is no gamerule configured with this id, then the plugin uses the default gamerule.

 Administrators can use the `/fw config save` command to save the active gamerule so it persists throughout server restarts.